sahahn/BPt/docs/options.rst

 Ensemble Types
 **************

-Different availible choices for the `ensemble` parameter are shown below.
-`ensemble` is accepted by :func:`Evaluate <ABCD_ML.ABCD_ML.ABCD_ML.Evaluate>` and :func:`Test <ABCD_ML.ABCD_ML.ABCD_ML.Test>`.
-The exact str indicator for each `ensemble` is represented by the sub-heading (within "") The avaliable ensemble types are further broken down by which can work with different problem_types.
+Different base obj choices for the :class:`Ensemble<ABCD_ML.Ensemble>` are shown below The exact str indicator, as passed to the `obj` param is represented by the sub-heading (within "") The avaliable ensembles are further broken down by which can workwith different problem_types.
-Additionally, a link to the original ensemble types  documentation as well as the implemented parameter distributions are shown.
+Additionally, a link to the original models documentation as well as the implemented parameter distributions are shown.
+Also note that ensemble require a few extra params!
+I.e., in general, all DESlib based ensemble need needs_split = True

 binary
 ======